awhyshow/Pricing-and-Production-Optimization/README.md

 Willy Wonka Chocolate Factory
 Project Overview

 This project analyzes product profitability, pricing efficiency, and factory performance across Willy Wonka’s chocolate portfolio.
-By combining sales, cost, and production data, the objective is to identify which products and factories drive profit and where pricing or production decisions can be optimized to improve overall performance.
+By combining sales, cost, and production data, the goal is to identify which products and factories drive profit and where pricing or production decisions can be optimized to improve overall performance.

 Business Problem